splitbrain/docker-phpfarm/README.md

 8054 | 5.4.45      | php-5.4
 8055 | 5.5.38      | php-5.5
 8056 | 5.6.32      | php-5.6
-8070 | 7.0.25      | php-7.0
+8070 | 7.0.28      | php-7.0
-8071 | 7.1.11      | php-7.1
+8071 | 7.1.15      | php-7.1
-8072 | 7.2.0RC6    | php-7.2
+8072 | 7.2.3       | php-7.2
+8000 | nightly     | php-x.x (jessie only)

 There are two tags for this image: ``wheezy`` and ``jessie``, referring to the underlying Debian base system releases.
-If you need PHP 5.1 or 5.2 you have to use the ``wheezy`` tag, otherwise the ``jessie`` image provides a more modern environment.
+Unless you need PHP 5.1 or 5.2 you should always use the ``jessie`` tag.

+The ``wheezy`` image is deprecated and may not run on modern Linux kernels anymore!
+Booting your host system with `vsyscall=emulate` kernel parameter may help if you really need it.

+The `nightly` build refers to the current `master` when the image was built.
+You probably want to rebuild the image yourself if you need to test against a very recent snapshot.
+See next section on how to do that.

 Building the image
 ------------------

-After checkout, simply run the following command:
+After cloning the git repository, simply run the following command:

     docker build -t splitbrain/phpfarm:jessie -f Dockerfile-Jessie . docker build -t splitbrain/phpfarm:wheezy -f Dockerfile-Wheezy .